XNORGATE/flipclass_crawler/README.md

 # flipclass_crawler
-Scrap the web by selenium(webdriver) you can made an auto-sign script with click function by webdriver ,etc

 Scrap the flipclass by selenium

-you can made an auto-sign script with click function by webdriver ,
+you can made an auto-sign script with click function by webdriver ,etc

-#require chromedriver
+#require chromedriver.exe

 preview for default output: